Hour 1: Michelle's Horrible Advice (feat. Michelle Beadle)

 And it was his second most impressive home run of that game.
 He's doing stuff in the postseason that Judge has not yet done.

-I thought that the Yankees had a real good chance, even though the Red Sox are injured, of succumbing to baseball because for the last few postseasons, they hit a lot of home runs during the regular season, and then they get to the postseason, and the home runs go quiet.
+I thought that the Yankees had a real good chance, even though the Red Sox are injured, of succumbing to baseball because for the last few postseasons, they hit a lot of home runs during the regular season, and then they get to the postseason and the home runs go quiet.

-And they go quiet even if they're playing in Yankee Stadium where they have that favorable porch.
-Aaron Judge is getting two hits a game, but they're not home runs.
+And they go quiet, even if they're playing in Yankee Stadium where they have that favorable porch.
+Aaron Judge is getting two hits a game.

 I don't think anyone expected Aaron Judge to be what people have expected Shohei Otani to be.
 How do you mean?

-I don't think anyone ever thought outside of New York, where they just assume everyone is going to be the greatest thing ever.
-I don't think that was the expectation for
+It's not like to say he's never done what Shohei has done.
+I don't think anyone ever thought outside of New York where they just assume everyone is going to be the greatest thing ever.

-the postseason, Aaron Judge is now carrying around that he has not carried that team in the postseason.
-Like even Stugatz was down here last year saying, Shohei, show me something in the playoffs.
+Like even Stugatz was down here last year saying, show, hey, show me something in the playoffs.
 And he's doing it.

 Like he's doing the same things in the playoffs that he did during the regular season.
+Aaron Judge has not.

 Go ahead and look it up for me because he's carrying around the burden of, hey, Aaron, when are you going to show us power in a postseason?